Kashmiri separatist leader Syed Ali Shah Geelani dies at 92

 A police officer told Scroll.in on Wednesday night that the authorities might reimpose restrictions on movement of public after Geelani’s death.
 “As a preventive measure, internet may be snapped too for sometime,” the officer said.

 Hours later, Inspector General of Police, Kashmir, Vijay Kumar confirmed that restrictions, including the suspension of internet, have been imposed in the Valley, according to ANI.
+All cell phone networks, except BSNL, have also been blocked.

-A witness outside Geelani’s residence in Srinagar’s Hyderpora said that the police and paramilitary forces have sealed the area with barbed wires.
+A witness outside Geelani’s residence in Srinagar’s Hyderpora neighbourhood said that the police and paramilitary forces have sealed the area with barbed wires.

 “I saw dozens of police and CRPF [Central Reserve Police Force] vehicles stationed in the area,” the local, who did not want to be identified, told Scroll.in.
 “The mobilisation of security personnel on the ground is very high.”